peter-duongGHub/T2A2/README.md

 ## R7
 ### Users
 The users model was created to help define the attributes and each data type, constraint and relationship with other models (Games and Players model).
 It was also created with validation methods included within marshmallows module validate to ensure users enter appropriate inputs from the front end.
 The Users model was also created to keep in mind of allowing or denying access to creating, updating or deleting games and players.
 Only users that are authorised with a true value for ```is_authorised``` are allowed to create, update and delete games and players.
 Users that do not have these access rights are only able to view games.

 The users model will include the following components:

 #### Attributes
 - **id**:   Used as the primary key for the users table, integer type
 - **username**:   Used to define the users name, string type, cant be left empty by front end input
 - **password**:   Used to define user password, string type, cant be left empty by front end input
 - **email**:   Used to define user email, string type, cant be left empty by front end input
 - **is_authorised**:   Used to define admin rights, boolean type, if user leaves empty default value is False

 #### Schema

 The users schema will include the following components:
 - **Meta**:
   - **fields**:   Fields helps define the atttributes that will be required from the users model
 - **games**:   used to define the certain attributes to share from the games table to the users table and define the attributes passed from the gameschema to the user schema.
 - **players**:   used to define the certain attributes to share from the players table to the users table and define the attributes passed from the playerschema to the user schema.
 - **username**:   used in schema to help with validating user input.
 Name must only contain characters A-Z between 1-50 characters.
 - **password**:   used in schema to help with validating user input.
 Password must contain at least one letter, one digit, and is between eight and sixteen characters in length.
 - **email**:   used in schema to help with validating user input.
 Email must contain @ symbol followed and preceding non white space characters.

 #### Code Example
 ![User-Model](./docs/usermodel.PNG)

-#### User-Games Relationship:
+#### User-Games Relationship
 The relationship between User and Games is a One-to-Many relationship.
 One user can create multiple games although one game has to be created by a user.
 The foreign key will be assigned to the Games table referenced from the primary key associated to the user table.
 The user model interacts with the games model through the use of ```games = db.Relationship("Games", back_populates="user")```.
 This creates the relationship between the games and users table so that both models will be able to interact with each other models attributes - the schema will define which specific attributes are needed by the other model for CRUD operations.

-#### User-Players Relationship:
+#### User-Players Relationship
 The relationship between User and Players is a One-to-Many relationship.
 One user can create multiple players although one player has to be created by a user.
 The foreign key will be assigned to the Players table referenced from the primary key associated to the user table.
 The user model interacts with the players model through the use of ```players = db.Relationship("Players", back_populates="user")```.
 This creates the relationship between the players and users table so that both models will be able to interact with each other models attributes - the schema will define which specific attributes are needed by the other model for CRUD operations.

 #### Queries to access user relationships: